Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

 \subsubsection{The Combination with Additive Binary Valuations}

-In this part, we consider the combination of additive bi-valued and additive binary valuation functions and study the setting where only one agent (agent $n$) has the additive bi-valued valuation function, and the remaining agents have identical additive binary valuation functions.
+In this part, we focus on the setting where only one agent (agent $n$) has an additive personalized bi-valued valuation function, while all other agents share identical additive binary valuation functions, formed by $(T, N, (v_i)_{i\in N\setminus\{n\}}, v_n)$.
 We show that an NW allocation that is EF1 and MMS always exists and can be computed by the Adapted-Picking Algorithm (Algorithm \ref{alg: binary_bivalued_ef1_mms}).
-The high level idea of our algorithm is that we allocate the appearing items that all agents value at non-zero values evenly with respect to the requirement that agent $n$ has the top priority of picking the item with the value of $b_n$ and the lowest priority of picking the item with the value of $a_n$.
-In that case, agent $n$ takes advantage of the option of items, and then we can guarantee that EF1 and MMS hold simultaneously.
+The high-level idea of our algorithm is to allocate the arriving items that all agents value at non-zero values ``evenly'', according to the requirement that agent $n$ has the top priority of picking the item with the value of $b_n$ and the lowest priority of picking the item with the value of $a_n$.
+In that case, agent $n$ takes advantage of the item options, and then we can guarantee that EF1 and MMS hold simultaneously.
+In Table \ref{tab: binary_bivalued_ef1_mms}, we illustrate how our algorithm works for two agents.

-\begin{theorem} For the deterministic allocation of indivisible goods for $(n-1)$ agents with identical additive binary valuation functions and one agent with the additive bi-valued valuation function, the Adapted-Picking Algorithm (Algorithm \ref{alg: binary_bivalued_ef1_mms}) computes an NW allocation that satisfies EF1 and MMS. \end{theorem}